-Besides the familiar “Yemek hazır!”, I learned very quickly the words yaralı which translates to wounded.
-Also, I unfortunately learned ölü which means dead.
-This proves that the show informed their viewers of mostly sad incidents.
+Besides the familiar “Yemek hazır!”, I learned very quickly the word yaralı which translates to wounded.
+Also, I, unfortunately, learned ölü which means dead.
+This proves that the show informed its viewers of mostly sad incidents.
 By then I had learned that it was called çalar saat, alarm clock in English, thusly a well-chosen title for a morning news program.

 In order to understand more of what my TV-dinner companions were laughing and bickering about, I’d needed at least two more weeks.